dam90/tpoint/README.md

 }
 ```

+All angle units are in degrees... that's the only note I can think of here.

 ### Survey Grid

 The survey is constructed using elevation masks, keep out zones around the local meridian and the celestial pole.
-Grid density is determined by the "Area" parameters (deg^2) which represents the averate area assigned to each grid point (see references).
+Grid density is determined by the "Area" parameter (deg^2) which represents the averate area assigned to each grid point (see references).
 The larger the area, the fewer the survey points.
-This produces a regular distribution of points in spherical space (no increase in density near zenith).
+This produces a regular distribution of points in spherical space (no increase in grid density near zenith).

 ![alt text](https://github.com/dam90/tpoint/blob/master/docs/images/survey_2D.png "2D Survey Plot")